What To Do If Halifax Has Refused Your Mortgage

 How strict are Halifax as a mortgage lender?

-All high street mortgage lenders are strict in the sense that they’re likely to reject an application that falls outside of their lending criteria.
-That said, Halifax is known to cater for first-time buyers, low-income customers and even people with certain credit issues.
+All high-street mortgage lenders are strict in the sense that they’re likely to reject an application that falls outside of their lending criteria.
+That said, Halifax is known to cater to first-time buyerslow-income customers, and even people with certain credit issues.

-One thing to keep in mind, though, is that specialist lenders can be even more flexible than high street ones when it comes to customers who fall into these niche categories, and the best way to find one is by using the services of a mortgage broker.
+One thing to keep in mind, though, is that specialist lenders can be even more flexible than high-street ones when it comes to customers who fall into these niche categories.
+The best way to find one is to use the services of a mortgage broker.

 How long does Halifax take to approve a mortgage?

-Halifax states on their own website that a typical mortgage application with them can take up to three months.
-Their actual processing times can vary depending on how long the conveyancing takes and whether there are any issues surrounding the property seller as well as the buyer’s personal circumstances.
+Halifax states on its website that a typical mortgage application can take up to three months.
+However, actual processing times can vary depending on the length of the conveyancing and whether there are any issues surrounding the property seller and the buyer’s personal circumstances.

 What to do if Halifax has declined you for a mortgage